New news for today....

 Boys Swimming & Diving:

 The boys Varsity Swimming & Diving Team took 1st Place this past Saturday at the Duluth Invitational scoring 681 points.
 It was the Rangers 1st invite victory of the season and hopefully a preview of what is to come at True Team Sections next weekend.

-Special Congratulations go out to the following Ranger Swimmers who set 6 new pool records:
+Special Congratulations go out to the following Ranger Swimmers who set 6 new pool records from yesterday's races:

 Wyatt Thompson - his 1st place finishes in the 200 Free (1:46.77) and 500 Free (4:56.39) broke teammate Ben Chatwin's pool records in those events.

 Ben Chatwin - his 1st place finishes in the 50 Free (:21.56) and 100 Free

 (:47.71) broke teammate Duncan Johnson's 50 Free pool